Insular art: Illuminated manuscripts

 The earliest surviving Gospel Book with a full programme of decoration (though not all has survived): six extant carpet pages, a full-page miniature of the four evangelist's symbols, four full-page miniatures of the evangelists' symbols, four pages with very large initials, and decorated text on other pages.
 Many minor initial groups are decorated.
 Its date and place of origin remain subjects of debate, with 650–690 and Durrow in Ireland, Iona or Lindisfarne being the normal contenders.
 The influences on the decoration are also highly controversial, especially regarding Coptic or other Near Eastern influence.

+The manuscript is decorated by cross motifs, ribbon interlace, lattice work, carpet pages, and the evangelist symbols.
 After large initials the following letters on the same line, or for some lines beyond, continue to be decorated at a smaller size.
-Dots round the outside of large initials are much used.
+Dots around the outside of large initials are much used.
 The figures are highly stylised, and some pages use Germanic interlaced animal ornament, whilst others use the full repertoire of Celtic geometric spirals.
 Each page uses a different and coherent set of decorative motifs.
 Only four colours are used, but the viewer is hardly conscious of any limitation from this.
 All the elements of Insular manuscript style are already in place.
 The execution, though of high quality, is not as refined as in the best later books, nor is the scale of detail as small.